 Note: After placing the curser somewhere in the cell and pressing shift+enter it executes and jumps to the next cell.

-The next two cells hold declaration of our workind directory and the loading of it.
+The next two cells hold declaration of our working directory and the loading of it.

 The fourth cell contains the data-specific curation of our “lower critical solution temperature” dataset and uses the datareader from the pfp library to bring the tabular data to programmatically better manageable form while declaring which columns to use for training.
 The reader automatically prepares the columns for later training.
 Lastly the information is stored as an infofile.